MarkCBell/curver/docs/user/install.rst

 -----------

 Curver is under active development and there are several ways to obtain its source code.
-As well as PyPI (and its mirrors), GitHub and BitBucket are the official distribution sources; alternatives are not supported.
+As well as PyPI (and its mirrors), GitHub is the official distribution source; alternatives are not supported.

 Via git
 ~~~~~~~